 Changing employment by choice because:

-- I don’t like my job- I thought this was the job I wanted, it is not want I really want
+- I don’t like my job- I thought this was the job I wanted, but it is not want I really want

 - I want to try something different- I liked this job but I just feel like I want a change and try something different